 If the woman's head covering was not clearly stated to be her long hair, we would have no idea what it is to be since nothing else is identified as the head covering.
 Nowhere does it say the head covering is a piece of cloth, much less specify the color, shape and how it is to be wore.
 How can some be so dogmatic about such, yet claim to go by the Bible?
 Furthermore, how can so many just follow along with no Scriptural support?

-While some insist the woman’s head covering is a piece of cloth (usually white), one could have just as much Biblical support that the head covering is instead a brown hat, a blue scarf, a fig leaf, etc., since there is absolutely no Scriptural defense for any of these.
-Remember 2 Tim.
-3:16,17.
+While some insist the woman's head covering is a piece of cloth (usually white), one could have just as much Biblical support that the head covering is instead a brown hat, a blue scarf, a fig leaf, etc., since there is absolutely no Scriptural defense for any of these either.
+To elevate a man-made tradition to a salvation issue is DEADLY for the preacher and those who are so deceived (Gal.
+1:8,9).
+Go by the Bible alone any you'll be safe (2 Tim.
+3:16,17).
 GOD BLESS YOU.